Tuesday, July 14, 2015

 Startled by her question, Don reached for his wallet.
 Steinhart touched his wrist and shook his head.
 “She’s not asking for money.”

-Confused, Don fished an old gold watch, attached to a length of frayed chain, from his pocket.
-Without understanding why he placed it on the table.
+Confused, Don fished an old gold watch from his pocket, attached to a length of frayed chain.
+Without understanding why, he placed it on the table.

 “Bring me the cloud blower, my son,” she said.

-Steinhart handed her the ceremonial pipe which she lighted with a thin piece of wood in the flame of the coal oil lamp.
-Acrid smoke of wild tobacco billowed from its bowl.
+Steinhart handed her the ceremonial pipe, which she lighted with a thin piece of wood in the flame of the coal oil lamp.
+The acrid smoke of wild tobacco billowed from its bowl.
 After several puffs, she handed the pipe to Don.
 Don puffed it, coughing as the harsh smoke filled his lungs.
 The old woman took it from him, placing it on the table beside the watch.

 Soon, her shoulders began to quake.
-The tremble continued up her neck until her eyes closed and head tilted backward.
+The tremble continued up her neck until her eyes closed and her head tilted backward.
 Her wrinkled lips parted and emitted a moan that sounded like wind whistling through branches.
 Trembling enveloped her, and she shook in a wild paroxysm of movement.
-Her head slammed against the table so hard, Raymond thought she must have killed herself.
+Her head slammed against the table so hard that Raymond thought she must have killed herself.

 The voice died away like an echo in an empty cavern as they watched, mollified and frozen in place.
 Sam stopped drumming and filled a ladle with cool water.
 He and Steinhart helped the old woman back into the chair and held the water to her lips until she opened her eyes.

-Steinhart hugged the old woman and gave her a pouch of tobacco, then exchanged a silent farewell as he motioned them to leave.
+Steinhart hugged the old woman and gave her a tobacco pouch, then exchanged a silent farewell as he motioned them to leave.
 Raymond was the last out, stealing one last glance at the old woman before shutting the door behind him.
 He noticed the cat beneath her feet had only one eye, green and alive.
-In the cheery outer room, Steinhart gave Sam and Rachel twenty dollars each.
+Steinhart gave Sam and Rachel twenty dollars in the cheery outer room.
 Sam nodded and faded into the darkness.

 “That’s the strangest experience I’ve ever had,” Pamela said, returning along the dirt path to the Land Rover.